Jari Askins: 2010 gubernatorial campaign

-Askins announced on January 4, 2009 that she would run for governor in 2010 to succeed term-limited Brad Henry.
+Askins announced on January 4, 2009, that she would run for governor in 2010 to succeed term-limited Brad Henry.
 She was the first candidate to declare an intention to run.

 As announced on July 27, 2010, Jari Askins won the Democratic primary against then-Oklahoma Attorney General Drew Edmondson and was on the November ballot for governor, facing Republican candidate Mary Fallin.
 The Askins vs. Fallin race and the simultaneous Diane Denish vs. Susana Martinez race in New Mexico were the third and fourth cases of woman vs. woman gubernatorial races in U.S. history.
 The two Oklahoma candidates participated in a single lieutenant governor's debate on October 19, 2010.
 Fallin won the election, becoming Oklahoma's first female governor.
 Askins only carried four counties, including her home county of Stephens County.

 Post-electoral career

 In April 2015, Governor Mary Fallin, named Askins as a special advisor on child welfare and implementation of Oklahoma's Pinnacle Plan.
 In the role, Askins was responsible for reforms to Oklahoma's Department of Human Services ordered by courts, following a class action lawsuit related to deficiencies found in Oklahoma's foster care system.

 Shortly after her appointment as a special advisor, Askins was next appointed to government service tied to the judicial branch.
 Askins was selected in September 2015 by the Oklahoma Supreme Court to lead the Oklahoma Administrative Office of the Courts, succeeding retiring director Michael Evans.
-Askins performed the role under supervision of the Chief Justice of the Oklahoma Supreme Court, to oversee Oklahoma's judicial system.
+Askins performed the role under the supervision of the Chief Justice of the Oklahoma Supreme Court, to oversee Oklahoma's judicial system.
 Included in the responsibilities of the Director are operations, budget and personnel matters in all 77 district courts and Oklahoma's courts of special jurisdiction.
+She announced her retirement set for June 30, 2024.
+On July 22, 2024, she started as the interim president of Cameron University, succeeding John M. McArthur.

 Personal life

-Askins has been inducted into the Oklahoma Women's Hall of Fame.
-According to her campaign website, she is an active member of the First Christian Church of Duncan, a Christian Church (Disciples of Christ) congregation.
+Askins has been inducted into the Oklahoma Women's Hall of Fame in 2001.
+She is an active member of the First Christian Church of Duncan, a Christian Church (Disciples of Christ) congregation.